sarveshpro/codeforearth/README.md

-# Climatescape
+# codeforearth

-**Discover the organizations solving climate change**
+**Discover opensource projects**

-This is the source code behind [climatescape.org][climatescape], an open database of organizations leading the fight against climate change.
+This is the source code behind [codeforearth.in][codeforearth], an open database of opensource projects solving environmental problems usign code.

 ## Developer Setup